Exploring Aluminium Alloys: Density and Applications

 - Corrosion Resistance: Aluminum forms a protective oxide layer that prevents corrosion, enhancing its durability.

-- Recyclability: Aluminum is 100% recyclable, which makes it an environmentally friendly choice.
-Recycling aluminum requires only 5% of the energy needed to produce new aluminum.
+- Recyclability: Aluminum is 100% recyclable, making it an environmentally friendly choice.
+Recycling aluminium requires only 5% of the energy needed to produce new aluminium.

 - Electrical and Thermal Conductivity: Aluminum is an excellent conductor of heat and electricity, making it suitable for electrical transmission lines and heat exchangers.